 Through lawyers Thomas Letangule and Prof Tom Ojienda, the residents of the land have sued Kedong Ranch Ltd, the Kenya Railways Corporation, the National Land Commission (NLC) and the Attorney-General.

 In the case filed under a certificate of urgency, the petitioners want the court to restrain the Kedong ranch from selling, disposing of or dealing with the land in a manner that will be detrimental to their occupation.

 They further seek restraining orders against the Kenya Railways Corporation from evicting them and displacing them from the land without proper compensation.

-The petitioners claim the land is their ancestral home where they were born and raised as well as graze their animals.
+The petitioners claim the land is their ancestral home, where they were born and raised as well as graze their animals.

-The court heard that the community is apprehensive that they could be evicted from the land following the recent developments including the construction of the standard gauge railway (SGR) as well as the inland dry port.
+The court heard that the community is apprehensive that they could be evicted from the land following the recent developments including the construction of the standard gauge railway (SGR) as well as an inland dry port.